vic-ma/howtodismantle.github.io/_posts/2025-12-21-Its-Christmas-time-to-look-back.md

 image: /assets/2025-12-21/title.png
 image_header: /assets/2025-12-21/title_landscape.png
 ---
 Dear readers, wherever you are in the world: 2025 is almost over.
 So let's take a step back and reflect on all the things that we did this year!
 So many topics and so many new ideas.
-This has been the best year for Peakboard...at least so far.
+This has been the best year for Peakboard---at least so far!

 ## Hub Flows enter the scene